vitto/a-pollo/README.md

 ##### Release notes

-- Add possibility to add multiple dates for widget examples to improve project stats
-- Add array for team members
+- Add icons to categories and widgets with font awesome

 ![a-pollo preview][a-pollo-preview]